cybercrazetech/Speedy-Fastest-Live-Port-Scanner/README.md

 Contributing
 ------------
-Feel free to give suggestions or help to contribute to this tool.
+Feel free to give any suggestions or help to contribute to this tool.